LogoLogo

 Hence, the Data Builder is in charge of building the proper data consuming experience, for its whole team.
 In order to build the perfect data product, a special intention should be given to the following points:

-• Building the right Models that correctly clean and blend the data to define the basis of all analysis
+• that correctly clean and blend the data to define the basis of all analysis

-• Designing the proper Explorations and correctly documenting them so that people can make sense of them
+• and correctly documenting them so that people can make sense of them

 • Testing data and monitoring data pipelines to be alerted on all possible issues in the numbers